paymill/paymill-documentation/guides/security/abuse-protection.html.md

 - Deliveries of expensive merchandise that can easily be resold (e.g. via Ebay)
 - Deliveries of products that have been ordered via transactions involving abuse
 - Free e-mail addresses, e.g. yahoo.de, hotmail.com, web.de, googlemail.com
-- The e-mail address does not make obvious sense (e.g. the purchaser’s name is Peter Schmidt, with olgamueller@web.de as the e-mail address)
+- The e-mail address does not make obvious sense (e.g. the purchaser's name is Peter Schmidt, with olgamueller@web.de as the e-mail address)

 **If you suspect that you are the victim of credit card abuse, feel free to report it to [security@paymill.com](mailto:security@paymill.com) at any time!**